turbot/guardrails-samples/policy_packs/aws/ec2/enforce_tag_on_alarm_control_for_amis_older_than_14_days/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for AMIs:

-- Delete AMI if older than 14 days
+- Delete AMIs if older than 14 days
 - Set tag `termination: true` if the control is in alarm

 ## Documentation